holochain-immersive/forum-happ/EXERCISES.md

     .map_err(|err| wasm_error!(err))?;

   let comment: Comment = maybe_comment.ok_or(wasm_error!(WasmErrorInner::Guest(
-    "Could not deserialize record to comment.".into(), )))?;
+    "Could not find any entry in this record.".into(), )))?;
 ```